hazah/activeview/README.md

 class Post::Show < ActiveView::Base
   ## Lets show off some features...

+  # Signal that this is a resource view
+  resource

   # helper methods
   def header_tag
     # The implication is that this might be rendered from a different action/controller